ASatiricalDalek/ahpl-signage/README.md

 * Fixed an issue on Linux systems where the leading 0 was not being correctly scrubbed from the date leading to a problem where the screen would not display events for single-diget days
 * Updated documentation
 * Added logging support to the application, particularly the scrape code
+* Updated Small Meeting room to Small Conference Room to match rebranding
+* Updated Storytime Room to Activity Room to match rebranding

 # Prerequisites